Detroit Section Grant

 AWS Educational Institution Members and/or SENSE Registered Schools

-Schools located within the Detroit section boundaries are eligible to apply.
-The AWS Detroit Section consists of:
+Schools located within the following counties are eligible to apply:

 - Lapeer County